NewModernize 2-3x faster with MongoDB’s AI-powered Application Modernization Platform. Learn more >

 When should I use a document database?

-Document databases store data in JSON-like documents which allows them to be inherently easy for developers to work with.
-MongoDB is a modern document database which contains many of the powerful features found in popular relational databases.
+Document databases store data in JSON-like documents, which makes them inherently easy for developers to work with.
+MongoDB is a modern document database that contains many of the powerful features found in popular relational databases.
 These include ACID-compliant transactions, schema governance, enterprise-grade security, and more.

 Can MongoDB read data from Amazon S3?